MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 ### What To Include in Your Proposal

-The SCS website says the following _"The proposal should give a clear and concise overview of the project, indicating the motivation, main objectives, equipment requirements, a description of what will be implemented, what will be tested, and what analysis will be performed on the results.
+The [provided guide](https://carleton.ca/scs/current-students/undergraduate-students/honours-project-and-directed-studies/honours-project-getting-started/) says the following _"The proposal should give a clear and concise overview of the project, indicating the motivation, main objectives, equipment requirements, a description of what will be implemented, what will be tested, and what analysis will be performed on the results.
 It must be clear as to what is expected at the end of the project, including the deliverables."_

 Overall, I found this description to be fairly accurate.
 However there are a few additional points I'd like to emphasize: